Analytics and Data Science

-This official guide will give you a more comprehensive overview of how clients work.
+This guide from Google will give you a more comprehensive overview of how clients work.

 Manually provisioning a tagging server in or as close to your core users as possible will improve tracking responsiveness and reduce GCP costs by eliminating the distance at which network traffic must travel.

-This step-by-step guide will help you set up a custom domain for your tagging server.
+This step-by-step guide from Google will help you set up a custom domain for your tagging server.
 You will likely need IT support to assist with the domain creation and configuration.

 This route would require some careful technical planning but would be worthwhile in a competitive market where every positive gain counts.